TypicalRandomNerd/blender-reference/README.md

 Y|Split
 H|Hide Object|Hides object from viewport
 L|Select Linked|Selects linked objects
-M|Collection Menu|Brings up collection menu that allows you to add an object to a collection N|Toggle Sidebar|Toggles the sidebar on and off that has different transformation tools T|Toggle Toolbar|Toggles the toolbar on and off that has different tools P|Separate Menu|Brings up separate menu that includes different separate operations
+M|Move to Collection Menu|Brings up collection menu that allows you to add an object to a collection M|Merge Menu|Brings up merge menu with different merge operations N|Toggle Sidebar|Toggles the sidebar on and off that has different transformation tools T|Toggle Toolbar|Toggles the toolbar on and off that has different tools P|Separate Menu|Brings up separate menu that includes different separate operations